Working for Child Survival and Development Year-Round

 The End Trafficking project is the U.S. Fund for UNICEF's initiative to raise awareness about child trafficking and mobilize communities to take meaningful action to help protect children.
 End Trafficking aims to bring us closer to the day when there are ZERO exploited children.

 The UNICEF Snowflake—a beautiful ornament gracing the intersection of 57th Street and Fifth Avenue in New York City—is the centerpiece of an ambitious program to raise millions of dollars for UNICEF's programs providing immunization, education, health care, nutrition, clean water and sanitation to children in developing nations.

 Get more info on the UNICEF Snowflake.

 No one can survive without water.
-Yet nearly 800 million people do not have safe, clean water to drink, and more than 2.5 billion people live without a proper toilet.
-Every day, nearly 4,000 children under the age of five die of water-borne diseases.
+Yet more than 750 million people do not have safe, clean water to drink, and more than 2.5 billion people live without a proper toilet.
+Every day, nearly 2,000 children under the age of five die of water-borne diseases.
 Through the UNICEF Tap Project and your social network, you can help stop these needless deaths.